 The Governor’s Office for Children (GOC) is the HQ of Maryland's efforts to improve the well-being of all kids and end child poverty in the state.

-Through partnerships across government, community, and the private sector, the GOC takes on the key issues impacting Maryland children, from food insecurity, education outcomes, access to health care, and youth homelessness.
+Through partnerships across government, community, and the private sector, the GOC takes on the key issues impacting Maryland children.

 The GOC administers the ENOUGH Initiative a first-in-the-nation effort to reduce the number of children living in poverty through community-led, government-supported solutions.
 The initiative addresses the root causes of poverty in specific neighborhoods that have been historically left behind and impacted by barriers to economic mobility.
 Driven by data, residents’ lived experiences and cross-sector collaboration, this grant initiative supports community-led organizations across every region of Maryland to improve access to quality healthcare, good schools, good jobs and safe neighborhoods so that more children and families can prosper.